 Our manufacturing facilities can be used to manufacture complex formulations, including, but not limited to, extended release and combination products, which have higher barriers to entry and, therefore, fewer competitors.
-In addition to our two products currently on the market, our pipeline includes five extended-release products and six combination products.
+In addition to our five complex formulation products currently on the market, our pipeline includes five extended-release products and six combination products.